benjaminbrindle/benjaminbrindle.github.io/_pages/teaching.md

 * Delivered course lectures to class of 10 students when instructor was unavailable.

 **EN.553.620: Probability** - Johns Hopkins University (Fall 2021)
-* Supervised graduate and undergraduate teaching assistants and assigned grading responsibilities.
+* Assigned grading responsibilities to 5 graduate and undergraduate teaching assistants.

 ## Mentor